 If you’d like to watch a video of this recipe, have a look at my video (above).
 Or, read on for step-by-step recipe instructions.

-Spread and smooth the mixture onto your baking sheet.
+Spread and smooth the mixture onto your lined baking sheet.
 If you’d like to ferment the granola, rest at room temperature for up to 2 hours.
-Don’t leave it for too long— it will become soggy.
+Don’t leave it for too long, it will become soggy.
+Or bake now.

-Bake for 40 minutes (use this time to chop the dried fruit and nuts).
-Remove from the oven.
+Bake @ 300 F for 40 minutes (use this time to chop the dried fruit and nuts).
+Remove the granola from the oven.
 Then add the fruit and nuts.
 Rest for about 20 minutes.
 Do not stir!
 This is when the granola will stick together and clump up.

 Break up the granola with a spatula or use your hands.
-Enjoy with milk or Greek yogurt and extra maple syrup if desired.
+Enjoy with a splash of milk or Greek yogurt and extra maple syrup.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.